airstruck/knife/readme/system.md

 }
 ```

 Define a system.
-Systems iterate over an entity list, looking at each entity for relevant components and processing every matching entity.
+Systems process any entity having the required components (and ignore other entities).
 The following system will process any entity with "position" and "velocity" components, updating the position based on the velocity.

 ```lua
 local updateMotion = System(